-The United Kingdom is the European Union’s largest creator of art, music, literature, film, television and other creative works.
+The United Kingdom is the European Union’s largest creator of art, music, literature, film, television shows and other creative works.
 While these works have been protected under copyright law for centuries, creators in the United Kingdom face an interesting question: will Britain keep its copyright law aligned with updated EU laws — including the recent establishment of a uniform test of originality — or revert back to a “British” version of copyright law?

 A crucial part of the “Leave” campaign was this idea that by exiting the EU, the UK, its people, its Parliament, its government, could take back control of the laws that apply in the UK.
 So, what I’m interested in is how does this rhetoric apply in the context of patent law and copyright law in the UK.